Zucchini Bread (with Brown Sugar)

 - Fold in Zucchini: Fold in the grated zucchini until it's evenly incorporated.
 The batter will be thick.

 - Bake: Pour the batter into the prepared loaf pan and smooth the top.
-Bake for 45-55 minutes, or until the top is golden brown and a tester inserted in the center comes out clean or with a few moist crumbs.
+Bake for 45-55 minutes, or until the top is golden brown and a tester inserted in the center comes out with just a few moist crumbs.
 Tent loosely with foil if browning too quickly.

 - Cool: Let the loaf cool in the pan for 20 minutes, then use the parchment to lift it out.
 Cool completely on a wire rack before slicing.